— This text is not currently

 Language: English

-2. O sweet content [sung text checked 1 time]
+2. O sweet content

 Language: English

 Art thou poor, yet hast thou golden slumbers: O sweet content!
 Art thou rich yet is thy mind perplexed, O punishment.
 Dost thou laugh to see how fools are vexed, To add to golden numbers, golden numbers.
-O sweet content, etc. [Work]1 work apace, apace, apace; Honest labor bears a lovely face; Then hey nonny, hey nonny: hey nonny, nonny.
+O sweet content, etc. Then work work apace, apace, apace; Honest labor bears a lovely face; Then hey nonny, hey nonny: hey nonny, nonny.
 Canst drink the waters of the crisped spring, O sweet content!
 Swim'st thou in wealth, yet sink'st in thine own tears, O punishment.
-Then he [that]2 patiently wants, burden bears, No burden bears, but is a King, a King.
+Then he who patiently wants, burden bears, No burden bears, but is a King, a King.
 O sweet content, etc.

 Text Authorship: